PedroCo3lho/lightining_node_api/README.md

 ```

 ## What was the reason for your focus?
 What problems were you trying to solve?
 My goal was to implement the solution while learning and understanding the structure of a back-end built with this new stack.
-The main challenges I faced during development were:
+Some challenges I faced during development were:
 - Researching the stack and figuring out how to integrate all components
-- Iterating on the JSON structure ([reference](https://ectobit.com/blog/parsing-json-in-rust/))
+- Learn how to iterate on the JSON structure ([reference](https://ectobit.com/blog/parsing-json-in-rust/))
+- Type `PgNumeric` and `DateTime` in the the table struct, it was conflicting when applying `serde` macros

 ## How long did you spend on this project?
 I spent **4 days**: the 1st day studying and choosing the stack; the 2nd day creating demos and the 3rd and 4º building the solution.
 My learning repo, which includes the study materials I used and demos, can be found here: